Plan Your Career Path

 Exploring Your Career Options

-DSF has partnerships with the Educational Opportunity Center (EOC) at the Community College of Denver (Auraria campus) and the Denver Office of Economic Development (OED) to provide career assessment and counseling services to DSF scholars.
+DSF has partnerships with the Educational Opportunity Center (EOC) at the Community College of Denver (Auraria campus) and Denver Economic Development & Opportunity (DEDO) to provide career assessment and counseling services to DSF scholars.

 Educational Opportunity Center (EOC)

-OED offers free career exploration and job searching services at 4 Workforce Centers located around Denver.
-OED offers career assessment tools and workshops on online job searches, resume-writing, interviewing skills, and one-on-one support.
+DEDO offers free career exploration and job searching services at four Workforce Centers located around Denver.
+DEDO offers career assessment tools and workshops on online job searches, resume-writing, interviewing skills, and one-on-one support.
 To see the monthly calendar of Workforce workshops, to locate the center nearest you, or to sign up for an appointment or a workshop, please visit their website.

 - The Colorado Department of Labor and Employment website provides detailed information about careers in Colorado, ranging from top occupations and employers to the skills and training needed for specific jobs.
 The site also offers tools for students to analyze their own skills and interests, then match those skills to different occupations.
 Click here to try out the many tools available.